 We had 14 total valence electrons available for drawing the N2H4 lewis structure and from them, we used 10 valence electrons.

 ∴ (14 – 10) = 4 valence electrons

 So, we are left with 4 valence electrons more.

 4. Place remaining valence electrons starting from outer atom first

 Now we have to place the remaining valence electron around the outer atom first, in order to complete their octet.
 Lewis’s structure is all about the octet rule.

 Octet rule said that each elements tend to bond in such a way that each atom has eight electrons in its valence shell

 Always remember, hydrogen is an exception to the octet rule as it needs only two electrons to complete the outer shell.
 As hydrogen has only one shell and in one shell, there can be only two electrons.

-So, as you see in the 3rd step structure, all hydrogen atoms completing their octet as they already sharing two electrons with the help of a single bond.
+So, as you see in the 3rd step structure, all hydrogen atoms complete their octet as they already share two electrons with the help of a single bond.

 Now head over to the next step-